 Stoke —The standard unit of kinematic viscosity in the cgs system expressed in cm3/s.

-Strainer — A Strainer is a device used to clean the oil by removing coarse particles as the oil flows through it.
-Also, see 2.1.31
+Strainer — A Strainer is a device used to clean the oil by removing coarse particles as the oil flows through it. (see 2.1.31).

 Surface Tension — The force (dynes per centimetre) with which the surface of a liquid resists enlargement of its area.
 This surface is usually the interface between the liquid and its vapour or air.